-To obtain a PhD in our department, students must take course to fulfil their PhD major course of study and a PhD minor course of study.
+To obtain a PhD in our department, students must take course to fulfill their PhD major course of study and a PhD minor course of study.
 The major course of study consists of 6 classes, at least 4 of them at the graduate level.
 The minor course of study may consist of three upper division undergraduate courses in one of the minor subject areas OR two upper division undergraduate-level and one graduate-level course from outside the department for the outside minor (which will be in Radiation Oncology for the Medical Physics minor).
 A second minor course of study may be pursued.
 The second minor course of study consists of one graduate level course and one undergraduate level course.

 For a student in the Nuclear Engineering PhD program who will participate in the Medical Physics curriculum, a typical course of study could be the following.